deadlyvipers/dojo_rules/introduction.md

 This is me.
-My favorite code school path is Javascript
+My favorite code school path is JavaScript